leonardykris/start-here/03_Compete/README.md

 - *How much do they know that I don't?*
 - *Is my algorithm the best solution out there?*

-It's also a place where you can test that burning idea you've had in mind for a while.
+Competition is also a place where you can test that burning idea you've had in mind for a while.
 In the programming/computing scene, there are few kinds of competitions that's available but they're mostly grouped up to these categories:

 1. Mastery of a specific skill/concept (mostly for individuals)
 	- Competitive Programming